bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Daylight Savings changeovers also lead to weirdness due to the fact that on days when the locale "springs ahead," there are only 23 hours in the day (there is no 2:30 AM since it was skipped over), and on days when the locale "falls back," there are 25 hours, and 1:30 AM happens twice.

-This obviously leads to weirdness when you want something to happen once a day at the same time every day.
+This obviously leads to weirdness when you want something to happen once a day the time that was skipped over or repeated.

 On days when we "spring ahead" should it not happen at all?
 On days when we "fall back" should it happen twice?
+This is left as an exercise for the reader.